 - 3 SPI interfaces

 - LED PWM controller, with up to 6 channels

 - 1 temperature sensor

-The ADC (Analog to Digital Converter) and DAC (Digital to Analog Converter) features are assigned to specific static pins.
+The ADC (Analogue to Digital Converter) and DAC (Digital to Analogue Converter) features are assigned to specific static pins.
 However, you can decide which pins are UART, I2C, SPI, PWM, etc – you just need to assign them in the code.
 This is possible due to the ESP32-C3 chip’s multiplexing feature.